| Offshore business

 of assets to make them unattractive and legally unreachable by creditors, but

 available for financial goals and needs.
-Sound asset protection does not

 encourage nor necessitate illegal acts such as perjury or concealment of assets